anandvamsi/aws/EC2.md

 with Dedicated Hosts, we can user the same physical server over the time, even if the instances is stopped and started

-EC2 Instances types and Instance Family
-############################################
-General Purpose: The most popular; used for web servers, development environments, etc.
-General Purpose A1 :- ARM based offereings
-GO M5 :-

-Compute Optimized: Good for compute-intensive applications such as some scientific modeling or high-performance web servers.
-C5

-Memory Optimized: Used for anything that needs memory-intensive applications, such as real-time big data analytics, or running Hadoop or Spark.
-Hugely memory intensive, real-time databases such as SAP HANA.
-R5 R5a

-Accelerated Computing: Include additional hardware (GPUs, FPGAs) to provide massive amounts of parallel processing for tasks such as graphics processing.
-X1, X1e
-P3: These are the general GPU offerings, good for machine learning and offering robust parallel processing abilities.
-G3: These are the GPU offerings that are specialized for graphics-intensive tasks such as rendering, encoding, and streaming.
-F1: These are instances that offer FPGAs for accelerated processing.
-You can leverage the FPGAs multiple ways over time for different enhancements, and all this is aided by custom FPGA-specific AMIs (called AFIs) that offer quicker deployment and development options compared to conventional FPGAs.

-Storage Optimized: Ideal for tasks that require huge amounts of storage, specifically with sequential read-writes, such as log processing.
-H1 and D2 instances are part of the Dense storage offerings that provide high sequential read-writes for large data sets, such as in distributed Hadoop deployments.
-H1 and D2 instances provide immense storage on HDD, with H1 providing a maximum of 16 TB and D2 providing a maximum of 48 TB

 Types of instances